AMTcommunity/vns-truffle/README.md

 * Network management for deploying to many public & private networks.
 * Interactive console for direct contract communication.
 * Instant rebuilding of assets during development.
-* External script runner that executes scripts within a Truffle environment.
+* External script runner that executes scripts within a Vns-truffle environment.

 | ℹ️ **Contributors**: Please see the [Development](#development) section of this README. |
 | --- |